Description

 Impact

 The Linux kernel netfilter nf_queue module incorrectly holds a reference to the skb->dev pointer when queueing bridge LOCAL_IN packets.
 During packet forwarding, br_pass_frame_up() rewrites skb->dev from the ingress port to the bridge master, but NFQUEUE only manages state.in/out and bridge physdevs, allowing a queued packet to retain a pointer to a freed bridge master.
 When the packet is later reinjected, the receive path reenters with skb->dev still pointing to the freed bridge master, causing a use‑after‑free that can corrupt kernel memory and potentially allow an attacker to execute arbitrary code or gain elevated privileges.
-The vulnerability directly exposes a kernel data structure to an attacker and is a classic example of a use‑after‑free flaw.
+This flaw exemplifies a use‑after‑free vulnerability and also involves CWE‑911, which relates to improper handling of resource state.

 Affected Systems